shhubhxm/Deep-Learning-Based-Speech-Enhancement-System-and-Noise-Reduction/README.md

 ## Introduction
 People with hearing loss depend heavily on hearing aid to hear properly.
 However, traditional hearing aid also amplify disturbing environmental noise.
 This project implements **two deep learning models, one can classify the type of noise, the other can retain human voice and reduce environmental noise**.
 This proposal has the advantage of adapting to environmental noise compared to the traditional hearing aid.

-In this repo, we only provide codes of data preprocessing, model training and model validation that runs on PC.
+In this repo, Our team at Frugal only provide codes of data preprocessing, model training and model validation that runs on PC.

 ## Structure
 ![](https://i.imgur.com/XduRFpP.png)